yarko/ko-flask/README.rst

 I initially tried this with django, but did not find success in getting the server to talk to a knockout.js client.

-Since there are working flask examples, I've jumped to that.
+Since there are working flask examples, I next jumped to that.
+However, knockoutJS's talk of potential components and frameworking in 2014 make me look at Angular more seriously.
+That is the current investigative direction.

 Plans (sort of)